jashanshah33/Shah_Studio/README.md

 * Simple music-player website made with HTML and CSS only.

 Action:
-* Click on Sidhu Moosewala from artist list for next page.
+* Click on Sidhu Moosewala from popular artists list for next page.

 website URL: